The girls were abducted from their dormitories in northeastern Nigeria on April 14

 The school asked parents to come forward and register the names of their missing daughters a day after the April 14 kidnapping.

 Borno state government officials insisted only 129 girls were originally abducted from the school, and had said that 51 escaped.

 Isa Umar Gusau, the spokesman for Borno state’s governor, said the escape of seven more girls on Sunday reduced the number of girls in the custody of their Boko Haram abductors to 77.

 Kwambura disputed Gusau’s claim of seven more escapes.

 “I’m not aware of any seven girls that escaped on Sunday,” the principal said.

 Borno state Education Commissioner Musa Inuwa Kubo confirmed the numbers released by Kwambura and sought to explain the discrepancies in figures provided by the government and the school.

 “There was break in communication which resulted in a lack of coordination, as a result of which different figures were provided,” Kubo said.

 “But the opening of a register … provided an avenue where parents of missing children recorded the names of their daughters, which furnished us with a comprehensive list of girls taken away and those that were able to escape,” the commissioner added.

-In Chibok, angry parents are becoming impatient, accusing military and state authorities of playing politics with the lives and safety of their children.
+In Chibok, angry parents accused authorities of playing politics with the lives of their children.